simianAstronaut/pi-hole-visualizer/README.md

 # trafficGraph
 Usage: dns_stats.py [options]

-Generates a chart to display network traffic on the sense-hat RGB display
+Generates a chart to display network traffic on the sense-hat RGB display.
+This script utilizes the FTL daemon, a component of the Pi-hole ecosystem, to retrieve statistics about DNS queries.
+For more information, visit the following [link](https://github.com/pi-hole/FTL)

 Options:
 &nbsp;&nbsp;-h&nbsp; show this help message and exit